jgravois/devsummit/2019/rest-js/README.md

 * What are all the error codes?
 * How do you handle auth?
-* Proper date encoding?
+* How are dates supposed to be encoded?
 * Proper encoding for objects?
-* Properly managing tokens for federated servers?
+* How do you manage tokens for federated servers?
 * Refreshing authentication when necessary?

 ---